 Packing of drugs is important at all levels.
 Although medicines are may be correctly packed at the factory, medicines may be incorrectly packed when being sold to patients.
 Medicines inappropriately packed may easily spoil and lose their potency.
 To avoid this, medicines should be supplied in their original pack; if this is not possible, good quality plastic bags should be used.
 Paper bags may be used, but are not preferred.

-Ideally, AMSs should try to buy medicines that are packed in strips or blisters.
+Ideally, AMS should try to buy medicines that are packed in strips or blisters.
 Large containers of loose tablets are better suited for hospitals.

 Poor Transportation and Storage Conditions